What is Elastic Cloud Compute (EC2)

 For example, when you see 100/3000 IOPS when choosing your storage medium, this means you’ll have 100 IOPS, burstable to 3000 for short periods of time.
 Disk sizes are between 1GiB and 16GiB in size.

 |Provisioned IOPS||Ideal for mission critical applications which require sustained performance.
 You can provision up to 20,000 IOPS.
 Disk sizes are between 4GiB and 16 GiB|

 |Magnetic||Ideal for applications where performance is not at all important.
 These are extremely low cost but rarely utilized.|

 Even volumes with provisioned IOPS may not provide the performance you expect.
 To achieve optimal performance, you should utilize EBS optimized instances which provide additional dedicated throughput for your EBS volume.

 EC2 instances must have a root volume.
-This isn’t necessarily an EBS however, by default it is.
 You can add additional volumes to your EC2 instance and can move volumes between instances in the same availability zone.

 You can use snapshots to backup or duplicate your EBS volumes.
 You can restore a backup by creating a new EBS volume, using the snapshot as a template.
 However, if you are to create an EBS volume from a snapshot, you must be aware that you will have a degraded performance (of up to 50%) until all the storage blocks on the EBS have been read – you can do this manually to achieve ‘normal’ performance levels.